josewiss777/apirestClients/README.md

 # **apirestClients**
 - This project is a rest api created with Flask-Python that handles GET, POST, PUT and DELETE requests.
-- All records in this project are stored in a real database.
+- All records in this project are stored in a SQL database.
 - This project is linked to the frontClients app found in this same profile.

 ------------